okta/okta-sdk-java/README.md

 # Usage

+## Javadocs

+You can see this project's Javadocs at https://developer.okta.com/okta-sdk-java/apidocs/.

 ## Dependencies

 The only compile time dependency you will need is `okta-sdk-api`.
 You will also need to add the implementation dependencies too: `okta-sdk-impl` and `okta-sdk-httpclient`.